 Court Reporting is the process of creating and preserving a record of the words spoken during court proceedings required to be reported at public expense.
 The Fourth Judicial Circuit uses a hybrid model of court reporting which includes contractual stenographic reporters and court-employed digital court reporters.

-Amended Administrative Order No. 09-01 outlines the Circuit-wide Court Reporting Plan for the Fourth Judicial Circuit.
+Third Amended Administrative Order No. 09-01 outlines the Circuit-wide Court Reporting Plan for the Fourth Judicial Circuit.
 The Fourth Judicial Circuit comprises Clay, Duval and Nassau Counties.

 The Fourth Judicial Circuit Court Reporting department provides oversight for contractual court reporter services and digital court reporting.